Health effects of electronic cigarettes: Safety

 The cytotoxicity of e-liquids varies, and contamination with various chemicals have been detected in the liquid.
 Metal parts of e-cigarettes in contact with the e-liquid can contaminate it with metal particles.

 Nicotine is associated with cardiovascular disease and poisoning, and possibly with birth defects.
-As of 2025 there is no evidence of ecigs causing cancer.
+As of 2025, there is insufficient evidence of cancer caused directly by e-cigarettes.

 In 2021, researchers at Johns Hopkins University reported over 2,000 unknown chemicals in the vape clouds that they tested from Vuse, Juul, Blu and Mi-Salt vape devices.

 E-cigarettes create vapor that consists of fine and ultrafine particles of particulate matter, with the majority of particles in the ultrafine range.
 The vapor have been found to contain propylene glycol, glycerin, nicotine, flavors, small amounts of toxicants, and heavy metals, as well as metal nanoparticles, and other substances.
 Exactly what the vapor consists of varies in composition and concentration across and within manufacturers, and depends on the contents of the liquid, the physical and electrical design of the device, and user behavior, among other factors.

-E-cigarette vapor potentially contains harmful chemicals not found in tobacco smoke.The majority of toxic chemicals found in cigarette smoke are absent in e-cigarette vapor.
+The majority of toxic chemicals found in cigarette smoke are absent in e-cigarette vapor.
 E-cigarette vapor contains lower concentrations of potentially toxic chemicals than with cigarette smoke.
 Those which are present, are mostly below 1% of the corresponding levels permissible by workplace safety standards.
 But workplace safety standards do not recognize exposure to certain vulnerable groups such as people with medical ailments, children, and infants who may be exposed to second-hand vapor.

-Concern exists that some of the mainstream vapor exhaled by e-cigarette users may be inhaled by bystanders, particularly indoors, although e-cigarette pollutant levels are much lower than for cigarettes and likely to pose a much lower risk, if any, compared to cigarettes.
-E-cigarette use by a parent might lead to inadvertent health risks to offspring.
-A 2014 review recommended that e-cigarettes should be regulated for consumer safety.
-There is limited information available on the environmental issues around production, use, and disposal of e-cigarettes that use cartridges.
-E-cigarettes that are not reusable may contribute to the problem of electronic waste.